curran/notes/entries/2013_11_07_Web_Unleashed.md

 I say "is the top framework for ...", but I don't really know.
-These are just my impressions based on my own experiences and the talks I saw at Web Unleashed and Boston Web tech meetups.
+These are just my impressions based on my own experiences and the talks I saw at Web Unleashed and various Boston Web tech meetups.

 In any case, Web Unleashed was inspiring.
 It confirmed for me the notion that the Web is in fact the premiere application development platform of our time.
 It seems that HTML5 is now taking preference for new projects over most other application development platforms like Java, Adobe Flex, C#, and iOS.
-This is because JavaScript and HTML5 as a platform offers the most compelling solution to the age old "write once, run anywhere" problem in the modern era of cloud and mobile computing.
+This is because JavaScript and HTML5 as a platform offers the most compelling solution to the age old "write once, run anywhere" problem, especially the modern era of cloud and mobile computing.